dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The `DragGestureRecognizer` class also defines `DragStarting` and `DropCompleted` events that fire provided that the `CanDrag` property is `true`.
+The `DragGestureRecognizer` class also defines `DragStarting` and `DropCompleted` events that fire if the `CanDrag` property is `true`.
 When a `DragGestureRecognizer` object detects a drag gesture, it executes the `DragStartingCommand` and invokes the `DragStarting` event.
 Then, when the `DragGestureRecognizer` object detects the completion of a drop gesture, it executes the `DropCompletedCommand` and invokes the `DropCompleted` event.

 The `DragStartingEventArgs` object that accompanies the `DragStarting` event defines the following properties: